 - 1. From the Home page, click System Initialization.
 The Auto Maint tab displays. - 2.
 Select Calibration Verification option under Automated Maintenance Options. - 3.
 Choose the appropriate calibration kit from the drop-down menu. - 4.
-Vortex the xMAP[®] calibrator and fluidics bottles at a medium speed for approximately 10 seconds to ensure homogeneity.
-Do not dilute the xMAP calibrator or fluidics agents. - 5.
-Click Eject. - 6.
-Fill the appropriate reservoirs 3/4 full of DI water and 3/4 full of 70% isopropanol or 70% ethanol. - NOTE: The plate layout in the software indicates reagent locations. - 7.
-Invert the calibrator vial perpendicular to the strip well to ensure you get the necessary bead count. - 8.
+Vortex the xMAP® calibrator and fluidics bottles at a medium speed for approximately 10 seconds to ensure homogeneity.
+Do not dilute the xMAP calibrator or fluidics agents. - Click Eject.

+NOTE: The plate layout in the software indicates reagent locations.

+6. Fill the appropriate reservoirs 3/4 full of DI water and 3/4 full of 70% isopropanol or 70% ethanol.

+NOTE: The plate layout in the software indicates reagent locations.

+- 7. Invert the calibrator vial perpendicular to the strip well to ensure you get the necessary bead count. - 8.
 Add 6 drops of the reagent into the designated well - 9.
 Fill reservoir RB1 3/4 full of 70% isopropanol or 70% ethanol.
 The rinse reservoir (RD1) should be empty. - 10.
 Click Retract. - 11.
 Click Run.
 Once complete, click OK.